owningagibson.com

 Are Epiphones As Good As Gibson

-Epiphone uses Indian laurel instead of rosewood
+Epiphone uses Indian laurel instead of rosewood.

-owningagibson.comIndian laurel is a type of tropical tree that is used to make fretboards for many guitars.
-They are usually found in India and Sri Lanka, but they also grow in Southeast Asia and other parts of the world.
+Indian laurel trees are a popular source of fretboards for many guitar makers.
+They are typically found in India and Sri Lanka but grow in other parts of the world, including Southeast Asia.

 In the past, guitar producers had to use other materials for fretboards.
 Some of these woods were much cheaper, but they didn’t have the visual appeal that top-grade woods do.
 The Indian laurel was a great choice because it was hard enough to stand up to a long guitar performance, but it wasn’t quite as flexible as rosewood.